lorenzospanio/Object-Oriented-DES-in-MATLAB/README.md

 ## About The Project

 This project was developed to model and analyze complex queueing systems using a robust, object-oriented architecture in MATLAB.
-The core of the project is a flexible DES engine capable of handling various event types, statistical distributions, and system states.
+The core of the project is a flexible Descrite Event Simulator engine capable of handling various event types, statistical distributions, and system states.

 The example simulation models a gas station with the following characteristics:
 *   An entrance queue where cars arrive.